jayencious/Diabetic-Retinopathy-Explainable-AI/README.md

 - This will open the dashboard in your default web browser at `http://localhost:8501`.
 - Upload any raw retinal fundus image to view the normalized input, ordinal predictions, ben-graham preprocessed image and the real-time XAI logic audit.

-## License and Academic Integrity
+## License and Copyright

-- The project is developed as a research thesis.
+**Software License**
+- The source code for this Diabetic Retinopathy Active XAI framework is licensed under the [MIT License](LICENSE).

+**Dataset Copyright and Acknowledgements**
+- The raw retinal images utilized to train and evaluate this architecture are the intellectual property of their respective creators and are subject to strict medical data-sharing agreements.
+* **EyePACS Data:** Copyright © California Healthcare Foundation, United States of America.
+* **APTOS 2019 Data:** Copyright © Aravind Eye Hospital, Madurai, Tamil Nadu, India.
+* **IDRiD Data:** Copyright © IEEE Dataport and the clinic of Nanded, Maharashtra, India.

-- The datasets utilized - EyePACS, APTOS 2019, IDRiD - are subject to their respective medical licensing agreements and are not redistributed within this repository.
+- These datasets are used purely for academic research purpose and are not redistributed within this repository.
+- These datasets should be downloaded from their legitimate sources and utilized.